jayanthkoushik/alphanet/paper/main.md

   applied to existing models, performing post hoc correction on classifiers of rare classes.
-Starting with a pre-trained model, we find frequent classes that are closest to rare classes in the model's representation space and learn weights to update rare classifiers with a linear combination of frequent classifiers.
-AlphaNet, applied on several different models, greatly improves test accuracy for rare classes in multiple long-tail datasets.
-We then analyze predictions from AlphaNet and find that remaining errors are to often due to fine-grained differences among semantically similar classes (e.g., dog breeds).
-Evaluating with semantically similar classes grouped together, AlphaNet also improves overall accuracy, showing that the method is practical for long-tail classification problems.
+Starting with a pre-trained model, we find frequent classes that are closest to rare classes in the model's representation space and learn weights to update rare class classifiers with a linear combination of frequent class classifiers.
+  AlphaNet, applied on several different models, greatly improves test accuracy for rare classes in multiple long-tailed datasets, with very little change to the overall accuracy.
+Our method also provides a way to control the trade-off between rare class and overall accuracy, making it practical for long-tail classification problems in the wild.

 bibliography: references.bib